De-Panther/unity-webxr-export/README.md

 ## Update Asset Package

-If you are a maintainer of the project, you will want to update the [`Build/` directory](https://github.com/caseyyee/unity-webvr-export/tree/master/Build/) (hosted [online here](https://caseyyee.github.io/unity-webvr-export/Build/)) and the [`WebVR-Assets.unitypackage` file](https://github.com/caseyyee/unity-webvr-export/blob/master/WebVR-Assets.unitypackage).
+If you are a maintainer of this project, you will want to update the [`Build/` directory](https://github.com/caseyyee/unity-webvr-export/tree/master/Build/) (hosted [online here](https://caseyyee.github.io/unity-webvr-export/Build/)) and the [`WebVR-Assets.unitypackage` file](https://github.com/caseyyee/unity-webvr-export/blob/master/WebVR-Assets.unitypackage).

 1. Launch `Edit > Build Settings > Project Settings`.
 From `Player Settings…` (`Edit > Project Settings > Player`), select the **`WebGL settings`** tab (HTML5 icon), toggle the **`Resolution and Presentation`** view, and select **`WebVR`** for the `WebGL Template`.